siuangie91/react-pokedex/README.md

 # React Pokédex

 A simple prototype to demonstrate how to use Context and HOCs to manage state.

+## Setup
+`npm install` and then `npm start`.

 ## Branches
 Each branch represents a step in the process.